zhifeil/Decentralized-e-voting/README.txt

 https://github.com/zhifeil/VotingSystem

-This is a decentralized e-voting application based on Homomophoc encryption-pallier, implemented by Python
+This is a decentralized e-voting application based on Homomorphic encryption-pallier, implemented by Python

 # Environment